rackerlabs/support-how-to/content/general/rackspace-account-invoice.md

 following information:

 -   **Previous Balance** - The amount billed before current invoice
--   **Payments** - The total of payments received during your last bill cycle
+-   **Payments** - The total of payments received during your last billing cycle
 -   **Adjustments** - The total of any debits or credits from your last billing cycle
--   **Balance Forward** - The unpaid charges from your last bill cycle
+-   **Balance Forward** - The unpaid charges from your last billing cycle
 -   **Current Invoice Charges** - The sum of all charges incurred since the prior bill
 -   **Current Invoice Taxes** - Taxes applied based on net charges